varsh99/Stock_man/README.md

 Once the choice is accepted, the corresponding function is called.
 This is mentioned in the body of the switch case.
 For example,
-if the choice is A: then the function stock-entry is called. if the choice is B: then the function stock-addn is called. if the choice is C: then the function balance-calc is called. else default block is executed.
+If the choice is A: then the function stock-entry is called.
+If the choice is B: then the function stock-addn is called.
+If the choice is C: then the function balance-calc is called.
+Else default block is executed.

 The corresponding code for performing the functionalities are described in the function definition.